umrover/mrover-esw/docs/getting-started/starter/temp-humidity/index.md

 [AHT20 Sensor datasheet](https://cdn-learn.adafruit.com/assets/assets/000/123/394/original/Data_Sheet_AHT20.pdf)

 [Nucleo STM32G431RB User Manual (pinout on page 29)](https://www.st.com/resource/en/user_manual/um2505-stm32g4-nucleo64-boards-mb1367-stmicroelectronics.pdf)

-## More Important Nucleo Features
-Nucleos come with a removable ST-Link debugger/programmer integrated on the board, allowing extensive debugging options through a simple USB connection.
-STM32 MCUs have a wide range of hardware capabilities, with dedicated internal circuitry for I2C, SPI, UART, timers, and more.

-Read [this](https://github.com/umrover/embedded-testbench/wiki/Nucleo-Quick-Start) for more information.

 ## Hexadecimal
 Hexadecimal is a numbering system which uses base-16.
 Unlike our usual base-10 decimal system (0123456789) or the base-2 binary system (01), hexadecimal has a total of 16 different digits (0123456789ABCDEF).
 We tend to use hexadecimal to express our binary-based ideas because it is easier to read and easy to convert to and from binary.
 Each hexadecimal digit is equal to four bits (binary digits).
 For example, Hex number 0xA is equivalent to binary number 0b1010, or decimal number 10.
 Because of this a byte can be represented by two hexadecimal digits (8 bits).